lionffl/scheduled-tweets/README.md

 ## Usage

-Local environment is set to uses sqlite as database.
+Local environment is set to use sqlite as database.

 Production (deployment setup) is defined to use fly.io and uses postgresql.